Creating Cozy Spaces: The Art of Comfort

 Incorporate multiple light sources such as table lamps, floor lamps, and candles instead of relying on a single overhead light.

-Use dimmers to adjust brightness based on time of day or mood.
+Use dimmers to adjust brightness based on the time of day or mood.

 Position lights to avoid glare and harsh shadows, focusing on creating a gentle glow.